Introduction

 Starting Early Is Important

 Parents who suspect their child may be showing signs of one of the neurobehavioral issues we address may hope or assume their child’s behavior is a phase that will pass.
-And indeed, not every small child who can talk for 45 minutes about a single subject has Asperger’s Syndrome, and not every extremely active child has ADHD.
+And indeed, not every small child who can talk for 45 minutes about a single subject has Autism, and not every extremely active child has ADHD.

 However, when a constellation of symptoms appears that indicates a child may have a brain-based learning or behavior problem, it is best to begin intervention as soon as possible.
 Great improvements can result when a child is young and the brain is most able to adjust.
+If you are a new or existing patient to RNBC and are looking for services in the area of neuropsychological assessment, speech/language, or psychiatry services, please call the following number: 847–933-9339.